panoptes/POCS/scripts/startup/README.md

 Save the edited file and exit the editor.

 Notice that each of these commands starts with `/bin/bash --login`.
-We do this because `cron` does not run the commands in a shell with all of the normal environment variables set, so we force that to happen.
+We do this because, by default, `cron` runs commands in a very minimal environment with /bin/sh as the shell.
+This means that the PANOPTES environment variables are not set, nor is the appropriate conda environment activated.
+The `/bin/bash --login` selects the correct shell and tells that shell to initialize its environment.

 The other two rules are for generating a plot (image) of the weather sensor data every 5 minutes and for updating astronomical